debnsuma/build-a-managed-analytics-platform-for-ecommerce-business/README.md

 ## Introduction

-Ecommerce analytics is the process of collecting data from all of the sources that affect a certain online business.
+E-commerce analytics is the process of collecting data from all of the sources that affect a certain online business.
 Data Analysts or Business Analysts can then utilize this information to deduce changes in customer behavior and online shopping patterns.
-Ecommerce analytics spans the whole customer journey, starting from discovery through acquisition, conversion, and eventually retention and support.
+E-commerce analytics spans the whole customer journey, starting from discovery through acquisition, conversion, and eventually retention and support.

 In this blog, we will use an eCommerce dataset from Kaggle to simulate the logs of user purchases, product views, cart history, and the user’s journey on the online platform to create two analytical pipelines: